-Individuals who have suffered trauma to the skin may seek scar revision treatment to minimize the scar's appearance.
+Individuals with prominent or troublesome scars may seek scar revision surgery to minimize the scar's appearance.
 Scar revision:

 - Helps improve the aesthetic appearance of scars